 BSc (VN) hons RVN

-Despite her skills as a veterinary nurse, Caryn presently works in a health clinic in Dublin.
+Despite achieving first class honours in Veterinary Nursing at UCD, Caryn presently works in a health clinic in Dublin.
 Caryn's medical experience has crossed the species from animal to human and back to animal and now back again to human!
 After sucessfully completing her diploma in chemistry Caryn worked in a veterinary laboratory before moving to a medical clinic where she became practice manager.
 Caryn's love of animals led her back to full time education and her degree in veterinary nursing.
 However she has now made her way back to the world of human health.
 Caryn is the mother of one very active little boy.

 Dr. Joanne O'Brien

 PhD ( liaison with IWDG and GMIT)